What Happens at Holy Week worship?

 The Three Days are really one service, so we’ll worship Saturday evening at 7:15, just as we did on Maundy Thursday and Good Friday.
 This is a family-friendly, sights-and-sounds service where there’s lots to see and hear and take part in.
 We’ll kindle a new fire outside, light the Paschal Candle from it, then light our own small candles and come into the dark church bearing “The light of Christ” and saying, “Thanks be to God.”
 As we sing “Christ, Be Our Light,” other candles in the church are lit and the darkness gives way to light.
 We keep vigil during this fairly long service by telling, singing, or acting out some of the great stories of God’s creative and redeeming love.
 We’ll bring back the Alleluias as we sing an Easter hymn and read Mark’s telling of the women’s visit to the empty tomb.
 The Easter Vigil is a traditional time for baptism, and we’ll all get sprinkled with water as we remember our own baptism.
 We’ll share in communion and give thanks that “the Light shines in the darkness, and the darkness could not overcome it.”

-Easter worship at 9:30 will be followed by an Easter breakfast, hosted by the confirmation youth.
+Easter worship will be at 9:30.
 Lilies and light, trumpets and anthems, joy and thanksgiving will mark our worship as we celebrate the resurrection of our Lord and Savior, Jesus Christ.
 Our Lenten journey will have brought us out of darkness into God’s own marvelous light and carried us from death to new life in Christ.
 Thanks be to God!